The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

-In section \ref{sec:colhyp} we refer to \cite{Siegel.Barnes.Metzger:2019}, who predict $>10^{-1}$M$_\odot$ of r-process matter in collapsars/hypernovae.
-If these would qualify as a dominant contribution to the solar r-process this would require a frequency of about $3\times 10^{-5}$ per year and galaxy, i.e., about one event per 300 CCSNe (of which 1-2 per 100y take place in the Galaxy), according to Fig.\ref{fig:rosswog17}.
+\item In section \ref{sec:colhyp} we refer to \cite{Siegel.Barnes.Metzger:2019}, who predict $>10^{-1}$M$_\odot$ of r-process matter in collapsars/hypernovae. \cite{Brauer.ea:2021} predict a slighly smaller amount of $7\times 10^{-2}$M$_\odot$.
+If these would qualify as a dominant contribution to the solar r-process, this would require a frequency of about $3\times 10^{-5}$ per year and galaxy, or about one event per 300 CCSNe (of which 1-2 per 100yr take place in the Galaxy), according to Fig.\ref{fig:rosswog17}.
+This is larger by about a factor of 3 than the estimates provided by \cite{Brauer.ea:2021} for collapsar occurrence rates.
+Taking this at face value, would indicate that collapsars can provide a substantial contribution, but they would not be the dominant r-process site.

-In section \ref{sec:nsm} we quote an amount of total r-process ejecta of $(1-5)\times 10^{-2}$M$_\odot$ for neutron star mergers.
-This number is smaller by a factor of 2-10 than the one for collapsars/hypernovae.
-Thus, if neutron star mergers would be the dominant r-process production site, this results in about 1 event per 30-150 CCSNe, roughly consistent with blue-shaded region in Fig.\ref{fig:rosswog17}.